druckdev/overcat/README.md

 ```
 Usage: overcat [OPTION]...
 FILE...
-Concatenate files while keeping only one copy of redundant overlaps.
+Concatenate FILEs while keeping only one copy of redundant overlaps.

   -h, --help           Print the help message and exit.
   -o, --output=FILE    Write output to FILE instead of stdout.